Norma McCorvey

-Norma Leah Nelson McCorvey (September 22, 1947 – February 18, 2017), also known by the pseudonym "Jane Roe", was the plaintiff in the landmark American legal case Roe v.
-Wade in which the U.S. Supreme Court ruled in 1973 that individual state laws banning abortion were unconstitutional.
+Norma Leah Nelson McCorvey (née Nelson; September 22, 1947 – February 18, 2017), also known by the pseudonym Jane Roe, was the plaintiff in the landmark 1973 American legal case Roe v.
+Wade in which the U.S. Supreme Court ruled that individual state laws banning abortion were unconstitutional.

-Later in her life, McCorvey became an Evangelical Protestant and in her remaining years, a Roman Catholic, and took part in the anti-abortion movement.
+Later in her life, McCorvey became an Evangelical Protestant and in her remaining years, a Catholic, and took part in the anti-abortion movement.
 McCorvey stated then that her involvement in Roe was "the biggest mistake of [her] life".
-However, in the Nick Sweeney documentary AKA Jane Roe, McCorvey said, in what she called her "deathbed confession", that "she never really supported the antiabortion movement" and that she had been paid for her anti-abortion sentiments.
+However, in the Nick Sweeney documentary AKA Jane Roe, McCorvey said, in what she called her "deathbed confession", that "she never really supported the anti-abortion movement" and that she had been paid for her professed anti-abortion sentiments.

 Early life

-McCorvey was born in Simmesport, Louisiana, and spent her early childhood at her family's residence in Lettsworth in Pointe Coupee Parish.
+Norma Leah Nelson was born in Simmesport, Louisiana, and spent her early childhood at her family's residence in Lettsworth in Pointe Coupee Parish.
 Later in her childhood, the family moved to Houston.
-McCorvey's father, Olin Nelson, a TV repairman, left the family when McCorvey was 13 years old, and her parents subsequently divorced.
-She and her older brother were raised by their mother, Mary (née Gautreaux), a violent alcoholic.
-McCorvey's father died on December 28, 1995.
-McCorvey's mother was raised a Pentecostal but McCorvey's father led her and the family as Jehovah's Witnesses.
+Norma's father, Olin Nelson, a TV repairman, left the family when she was 13 years old, and her parents subsequently divorced.
+She and her brother Jimmy were then under the dominion of their mother, Mary Nelson, a violent alcoholic.
+Mary had been raised a Pentecostal, but Olin led the family as Jehovah's Witnesses.

-McCorvey had trouble with the law that began at the age of ten, when she robbed the cash register at a gas station and ran away to Oklahoma City with a friend.
-They tricked a hotel worker into letting them rent a room, and were there for two days when a maid walked in on her and her female friend kissing.
-McCorvey was arrested and taken to court, where she was declared a ward of the state and a judge sent her to a Catholic boarding school, though she didn't become Catholic until 1998.
+Norma's troubles with the law began at age ten when she robbed the cash register at a gas station and ran away to Oklahoma City with a friend.
+They tricked a hotel worker into letting them rent a room; after two days, a maid walked in on her and her female friend kissing.
+Norma was arrested and taken to court, where she was declared a ward of the state and a judge sent her to a Catholic boarding school, though she did not become Catholic until 1998.

-Later, McCorvey was sent to the State School for Girls in Gainesville, Texas, on and off from ages 11 to 15.
-She said this was the happiest time of her childhood, and every time she was sent home, would purposely do something bad to be sent back.
-After being released, McCorvey lived with her mother's cousin, who allegedly raped her every night for three weeks.
-When McCorvey's mother found out, her cousin said McCorvey was lying.
+Norma was sent to the State School for Girls in Gainesville, Texas, on and off from ages 11 to 15.
+She said this was the happiest time of her childhood, and every time she was sent home, she would purposely do something bad to be sent back.
+After being released, she lived with her mother's cousin, who allegedly raped her every night for three weeks.
+When Mary found out, her cousin said Norma was lying.